Massage Gun vs Massage Ball: Which Is Better for Trigger Point Relief in 2026?

 How I Tested These Tools

 I'm not going to pretend I ran a lab study.
-But over six weeks (March through mid-April 2026), I used a lacrosse ball and three different massage guns daily on the same recurring problem spots: a knot in my right rhomboid that's haunted me since 2026, my left piriformis (thanks, desk job), and chronically tight gastrocs from running.
+But over six weeks (March through mid-April 2026), I used a lacrosse ball and three different massage guns daily on the same recurring problem spots: a knot in my right rhomboid that's haunted me since 2026, my left piriformis (thanks, desk job), and chronically tight gastrocs .

 I tracked three things: time to perceived release (when the knot stopped reproducing referred pain when pressed), soreness the next morning on a 1-10 scale, and ease of use measured by whether I actually wanted to pick the tool up at 9pm after a long day.